 - How clear and concise your responses are

-How to Prepare to Respond to Questions
+How to Prepare to Answer Questions About Communication

 Interviewing can be challenging even for the best communicator.
-Responding effectively means achieving a balance between listening to what the interviewer is asking, and providing a well thought out response to questions.
+Responding effectively means achieving a balance between listening to what the interviewer is asking, and providing a well-thought-out response to questions.

 If you need to brush up on your interviewing skills, take the time to practice.
-The more comfortable you are in the role of an interviewee, the easier it will be showcase how well you can communicate.
+The more comfortable you are in the role of an interviewee, the easier it will be to showcase how well you can communicate.

 Practice interviewing with a friend or family member, or even by yourself in front of a mirror.
 Even though it's not a "real" interview, you'll be able to consider, in advance, how you will respond and how you will connect with your interviewer.

 Communication Interview Questions

-- Do you work well with other people? - Best Answers
+- Do you work well with other people?

-- Tell me about yourself. - Best Answers
+- Tell me about yourself.

 - How would you describe yourself?

 - What major challenges and problems have you faced?
-How did you handle them? - Best Answers
+How did you handle them?

 - Describe a difficult work situation/project and how you overcame it.

 - What have you learned from your mistakes?